Yimakh shemo: Historical national enemies; personal enemies

+Jesus

 There are only a very small number of texts where yimakh shemo is used of Jesus, although the tradition that Yeshu (יֵשׁוּ – (יֵשׁוּעַ minus the ayin) is related to the yimach shemo has a little popular circulation, maybe an inheritance from medieval polemical traditions.
 An early introduction of this connection into Lutheran literature was made by convert Johan Kemper.